AstarNetwork/astar-docs/docs/use/manage-wallets/wallet-providers/subwallet.md

 !!!
 Note
     For each seed phrase created with SubWallet, you would have a Substrate account and an Ethereum account.
-    Substrate account would display your assets on Substrate-native blockchains (such as Polkadot, Kusama, and Acala), while Ethereum account would display your assets on Ethereum chains (such as Moonbeam).
+    Substrate account would display your assets on Substrate-native blockchains (such as Polkadot, Kusama, and Astar), while Ethereum account would display your assets on Ethereum chains (such as Astar-EVM).

 Now you will be shown a seed phrase together with the option to back it up.
 Once you have saved and stored it in a safe place, choose **I have kept it somewhere safe**.